devicehive/devicehive-arduino/DeviceHive/examples/PinCtrl/README.md

 }
 ~~~

-It's also possible to set values for PWM pins (ranged from 0 to 255).
+It's also possible to set values for PWM (analog output) pins ranged from 0 to 255.

 Notifications
 -------------

 The following notifications are supported:
-  - `pinMode` - reports current pin mode
+  - `pinMode` - reports a pin mode
-  - `pinRead` - reports input pin value
+  - `pinRead` - reports an input pin value
-  - `pinWrite` - reports output pin value
+  - `pinWrite` - reports an output pin value
   - `reset` - reports board reset

 ### Pin mode

-Pin mode notification is reported when a pin mode's changed.
+Pin mode notification is sent when a pin mode's changed.
-It reports pin number and the pin mode (see `setPinMode` command).
+It reports pin number and the pin mode (see `setPinMode` command)
+in notification parameters.

 ~~~{.js}
 {